alphagov/govuk-developer-docs/source/manual/elasticsearch-dumps.html.md

 ## Creating a dump

-Sometimes you may need to take a backup of Elasticsearch before a critical operation and all elasticsearch servers create their own nightly backups via the following cronjob:
+Sometimes you may need to take a backup of Elasticsearch before a critical operation and all Elasticsearch servers create their own nightly backups via the following cronjob:

 ```bash